MicrosoftDocs/biztalk-docs/biztalk/core/test-scenarios-for-measuring-mst-of-dta-tracking.md

 - **Message Properties**.
 The track point associated with the dis-assembler (DA) component in the inbound pipeline represents the tracking of 10 properties from the inbound message.
 For more information about how to promote properties for tracking, see [Promoting Properties](../core/promoting-properties.md).

 - **Message Body**.
 The two message body (MB) points from the figure represent the points at which message bodies are tracked.
-For more information on how to set up message body tracking, see [Configuring Tracking Using the BizTalk Server Administration Console](/previous-versions/).
+For more information on how to set up message body tracking, see [Manage and Track BizTalk artifacts](managing-artifacts.md).

   **Test Scenario Architecture**